bokgyeong/HandbookMCMC/README.md

-# Code for "Algorithms for Models with Intractable Normalizing Functions" in Handbook of Markov Chain Monte Carlo
+# Supplemental code for "Algorithms for Models with Intractable Normalizing Functions" in Handbook of Markov Chain Monte Carlo
 Authors: Murali Haran, Bokgyeong Kang, and Jaewoo Park

 We provide instructions for implementing some algorithms for models with intractable normalizing functions and testing the quality of samples.